Coloboma

 WHAT IS A RETINA OR OPTIC NERVE COLOBOMA?

-A small or large problem with development may occur in the deeper parts of one or both eyes [See figure 2].
-This can involve the retina (inner layer lining the back of the eye responsible for sight) and/or the optic nerve (which connects the eye to the brain).
+Sometimes, a small or large part of the back parts of one or both eyes may not form correctly [See figure 2].
+This can involve the retina (inner layer lining the back of the eye that helps us see) and/or the optic nerve (which connects the eye to the brain).
 An eye with an optic nerve or retina coloboma can be smaller than normal.

 Fig. 2: Coloboma involving the retina and optic nerve